Vasiliy Lomachenko's boxing success is a product of being a great dancer

 Lomachenko actually lost that first title fight, by split decision to Orlando Salido in March 2014.
 But that defeat–to a tough, plodding, roughhousing opponent who came in overweight and utilized what could fairly be described as questionable tactics–only underscored the importance of Lomachenko’s footwork.
 Salido had bullied that away from him.

-From there, Lomachenko ascended to become the consensus best boxer in the world, collecting belts in both the featherweight and super featherweight divisions.
+From there, Lomachenko ascended to become one of the best boxers in the world, collecting belts in both the featherweight and super featherweight divisions.
 He’ll fight the 44-win Linares on Saturday at lightweight, looking to continue his stretch of opponents, elite fighters like Nicholas Walters and Jason Sosa and Guillermo Rigondeaux, quitting against him between rounds.

 Arum watched all of Lomachenko’s victories and immediately pronounced him the most technically proficient boxer he had ever witnessed.
 It’s worth noting that Arum has promoted everyone from Ali to George Foreman to Marvin Hagler to Floyd Mayweather Jr. and Oscar De La Hoya and Manny Pacquiao.
 It’s also worth noting that Arum is as prone to hyperbole as Lomachenko is prone to knockouts.
 But in this case, his comparison seems apt.
 Lomachenko recalls a more powerful Mayweather, or a more fundamentally sound Pacquiao.
 He’s as elite a defensive talent as Pernell Whitaker, as athletic as Roy Jones Jr., as powerful relative to weight class as Mike Tyson–and to equally devastating results.

 The combined record of Lomachenko’s 11 opponents is 352-30-13.
 That list includes seven current or former world champions.
-One, Miguel Marriaga, retired against Lomachenko last August, but not before their heads collided.
+One, Miguel Marriaga, retired against Lomachenko in 2017, but not before their heads collided.
 “A little blood showed on his face,” Klimas recalls.
 “I said, ‘F---, he’s a human being.’”

 Lomachenko’s cutman, longtime boxing aficionado Russ Anber, watched as Mayweather’s defensive style spawned thousands of imitations, with boxers across the world mimicking the shoulder roll he employed to evade punches.
 Anber hopes that Lomachenko’s style produces similar results.
 “Here’s a guy who is fundamentally perfect,” Anber says.
 “Why the f--- are we not copying that?
 It’s PHD stuff, compared to what we’re teaching kids in the U.S.”